Johan Olsson (ice hockey)

 During the 2006/07 Olsson helped Södertälje advance back to Elitserien.
-But after the Olsson decided to leave Södertälje and he signed with Danish club Nordsjælland Cobras for the 2007/08 season.
+But after Olsson decided to leave Södertälje and he signed with Danish club Nordsjælland Cobras for the 2007/08 season.
 In 2008, Olsson returned to Stjernen.

-Olsson was a member of the gold medal winning Swedish men's national inline hockey teams at the 2007 Men's World Inline Hockey Championships and 2008 Men's World Inline Hockey Championships.
+Olsson was a member of the gold medal-winning Swedish men's national inline hockey teams at the 2007 Men's World Inline Hockey Championships and 2008 Men's World Inline Hockey Championships.